robvanson/akouste/README.md

 ## Cheat-sheet

 A quick cheat sheet of special stimulus constructs.
+Skip this if you are new to *akoúste*.
 The syntax might seem daunting at first, but is designed to not interfere with the other text.

 #### Stimuli

-*name* Is the column name in the stimulus table, *style* is a CSS style. "text" Is the text or label visible to the participants.
+*name* Is the column name in the stimulus table, *style* is a [CSS style](https://developer.mozilla.org/en-US/docs/Learn_web_development/Getting_started/Your_first_website/Styling_the_content). "text" Is the text or label visible to the participants.

 | Function | Syntax                             |
 | -------- | :----------------------------------: |